I Evaluated G2's 5 Best Anti-Money Laundering Software

 What I dislike about Sumsub:

-• I found that customer support was reported to be slow at times.
+• I found that several G2 users reported that customer support was slow at times.

 • G2 reviewers point out that some of the more advanced features come with a steep learning curve.
 While the initial setup and navigation can feel complex, many note that the tools become much more manageable once teams get familiar with the interface and workflows.